 DATE: Date of the information request.
 REQUESTER: Name of the requesting union.

-UNION CONTACT: Name, position, mailing address and phone number of the union contact submitting the request:

-AGENCY CONTACT: Name, position, mailing address and/or phone number of the agency representative to whom the request is being made.
+UNION CONTACT: Name, position, mailing address and phone number of the union contact submitting the request: AGENCY CONTACT: Name, position, mailing address and/or phone number of the agency representative to whom the request is being made.
 INFORMATION REQUESTED: Description of information requested.
-(Include whether personal identifiers (such as names, social security numbers or other matters identifying individual employees) are included or may be deleted.)
+(Include whether personal identifiers (such as names, social security numbers or other matters identifying individual employees) a included or may be deleted.)
 PARTICULARIZED NEED: Specific statements explaining exactly why the union needs the requested information.
 (Explain exactly how the union intends to use the requested information and how that use of the information relates to the union's role as the exclusive representative.
-Include a specific statement for each type of information requested, as well as for the time period(s) encompassed by the request and the need for personal identifiers, if applicable.)
-PRIVACY ACT: Do you know if the requested information is contained within a system of records under the Privacy Act?
+Include a specific statement for each typo of information requested, as well as for the time period(s) encompassed by the request and the need for person identifiers, if applicable.)

+PRIVACY ACT: Do you know if the requested information is contained within a system of records the Privacy Act?
 (If so, identify that system of records.)

-PUBLIC INTEREST: If you know or think that the requested information is within a system of records under the Privacy Act, describe how disclosure of the requested information, including any personal identifiers and the time period encompassed by the request, would shed light on the agency's performance of its statutory duties or otherwise inform citizens of the activities of the Government.
+PUBLIC INTEREST: If you know or think that the requested information is within a system of recounder the Privacy Act, describe how disclosure of the requested information, including any personal identifiers and the time period encompassed by the request, would shed light on the agency's performance of its statutory duties or otherwise inform citizens of the activities of the Government.
 OTHER MATTERS: Other matters related to the request for information.
-(Discuss any other matters not listed above which relate to the union's information request and which may assist the agency in responding to the request.)

-Please contact me if the agency requires further clarification of our request or wants to meet to discuss the request, or a format or means of furnishing this information to the union, or the issues giving rise to this request.
+(Discuss any other matters listed above which relate to the union's information request and which may assist the agency in responding the request.)
+Please contact me if the agency requires further clarification of our request or wants to meet to discuthe request, or a format or means of furnishing this information to the union, or the issues giving rist this request.
 The following is a model form created by the FLRA Office of the General Counsel to assist agencies in articulating any countervailing anti-disclosure interests or employee privacy interests in information requested by unions under section 7114(b)(4) of the Federal Service Labor Management Relations Statute.

+disclosure Interests or Employee Privacy Interests DATE: Date of the information request and date received by the agency.
+DATE: Date of the agency's response.
+REQUESTER: Name of the requesting union.
+AGENCY CONTACT: Name, position, mailing address and/or phone number of the agency representative responding to the union request.
+UNION CONTACT: Name, position, mailing address and/or phone number of the union representative to whom this response is being made.
+INFORMATION REQUESTED: Agency's understanding of the information requested.
+(Include the time periods encompassed by the request and whether personal identifiers are being requested or may be sanitized.)
+ANTI-DISCLOSURE INTERESTS: Specific statements explaining any countervailing anti-disclosure interests.
+PRIVACY ACT: Is the requested information contained within a system of records under the Privacy Act?
+If so, identify that system of records:

-Agency Response to a Union Request For Information Under Section 7114(b)(4) of the Statute: Model Form for Use When Seeking Clarification of a Request or When Communicating Countervailing Anti-disclosure Interests or Employee Privacy Interests
+Agency Response to a Union Request For Information Under Section 7114(b)(4) of the Statute: Model Form for Use When Seeking Clarification of a Request or When Communicating Countervailing Anti-